chrisyforshort/pick-a-pal/README.md

 ## Summary

-This application is a Tinder for pet adoption where a user can swipe through pets and decide which one they would want.
-Just making pet adoptions a little more fun than staring at a super long list of dogs.
-This app was made with HTML, CSS, Materialize, PetFinder API, JQuery, and Javascript.
+This application is like a Tinder for pet adoption where users can swipe through pets and decide which one they would want.
+This application utilizes PetFinder API to pull the animal’s information and was made with HTML, CSS, Materialize, JQuery, and JavaScript.

-This was our first group project where I was on the backend team working with JavaScript, JQuery, and the PetFinder API.
+This was my first group project ever.
+I was on the backend team working with JavaScript, JQuery, and the PetFinder API.

 ## Screenshots